 The digital asset market offers plenty of opportunities for investments.
-By now, you are probably acquainted with the most popular cryptocurrencies, such as Bitcoin (BTC), Etherum (ETH), Litecoin (LTC), Ripple (XRP), etc.
+By now, you are probably acquainted with the most popular cryptocurrencies, such as Bitcoin (BTC), Ethereum (ETH), Litecoin (LTC), Ripple (XRP), etc.

-In this article, we’ll explain what stablecoins are and introduce you to Tether, the world’s most widely used stablecoin.
-You’ll also learn how Tether works and what makes it a good investment.
+In this article, we’ll explain what is USDT coin, the world’s most widely-used stablecoin.
+You’ll also learn how Tether makes money and more on what makes it a good investment.

 What Is a Stablecoin?